gaehlerm/SoftwareEngineering/README.md

 ## Increase abstraction

+Abstraction is about leaving away unnecessary details and instead focusing on the absolute necessities.
+You have to design interfaces that are slim and very generic.
+For example take (once again) a car.
+You want to make the parts as generic as possible.
+You want to fit any engine into any car.
+This can only be achieved by unifying the interface of the engine, the brakes, etc. All the details of the engine are abstracted away and hidden inside the engine such that the outside does not interact with it.

+If you didn't abstract all the details away, you may be left with several different functions how to take care of all the different engines because you have to take care of all the paritcularities.
+On the other hand, if you abstracted them all away, you can replace the engine with another one if you please.

 ## Increase reusability

+Reuseability comes hand in hand with abstraction.
+Leaving away all the details of an object reduces it to a fundamental building block that can be reused more easily.
+Because general objects are more likely to fit as a building block than something very specific.

 ## Design for flexibility

+Your code will change.
+It's inevitable.
+So start living with this fact.
+Requirements will change and you'd better make sure that your code can adapt.
+Therefore it's important that your code follows the rules that are explained in this book.
+You need tests to be able to change your code.
+You have to follow the best practice in order to prevent your code becoming solid as a rock.
+You want your code to be fluffy and easy to change.

 ## Anticipate Obsolesence

+Code you use will become obsolete.
+Version change, bugs and security issues are not fixed, licence fees are getting too high, you name it.
+There are plenty of reasons why you have to adapt and change third party libraries or at least adapt to new syntax.
+So you better anticipate that you'll have to replace some library by adding an adapter between that library and your code.
+This will simplify reacting to changes.
+You can then just write an adapter for the new library and you don't have to change all the existing code.

 ## Design for Portability

 ## Design for Testability

+I think this is the most obvious point in this chapter.
+I explained plenty of times that you have to write tests.
+Because if it's easy to write tests for your code it's also easy to write code using the interfaces of your code.
+Or even better, use Test Driven Development (TDD).
+TDD forces you to write code that is easy to test.
+Thus it forces you to write good code.

+Hand in hand with testing comes Dependency Injection (DI).
+There are many things where writing tests for will be brittle.
+Files can be deleted, the network connection might fail, timestamp comparisons will return a different result at some point, etc. These are all things that should be solved with DI.
+Inject a mock file or a fake timestamp to the function and your tests will be much more stable.

 ## Design Defensively